 The caveat here is that each subsequent 20 day column reacts like the one-armed bandits "cherry rings" of Reno or any other gambling establishment.
 The columns put the top glyph at the bottom, until the first glyph (Ik) ends at the bottom its own column in the fourth set of twenty days.

 The four, five,or six glyphs of each column set will then begin the whole process all over again.

 It is a very difficult thing to learn after being so accustomed to doing the count of the days the easy way.
-The trecena has continued in our own calendars since the Gregorian calender was created.
+The Trecena has continued in our own calendars since the Gregorian calendar was created.
 All one has to do is count one to thirteen for every Saturday in even our regular calendar and it works out as 13 weeks per season, only adding one week when our 375-day year is a leap year.

 With the decision of the astronomer-priests to retain their 360 day/year calendar system, every effort was made to have the new 365 day calendar comparable to their own 360-day calendar.
 In order to do that, they apparently shaved one or two days off the bottom of their calendar to fill in the new 52 weeks schedule.
 But they failed, as can be seen on the last section above.
-The two Kimis [in yellow] found there, was probably their way of telling others that the 52 week calender failed.
+The two Kimis [in yellow] found there, was probably their way of telling others that the 52 week calendar failed to function.

-since Imix was the GREGORIAN adjustment as the FIRST DAY of any new year
+since Imix was the GREGORIAN adjustment as the FIRST DAY of the first month

 [I have separated the thirteen count into three year-segments of four-day columns.
 It is the year count